kubapeter/portfolio/Coursera Courses/Standalone Courses/Oracle SQL Practice Course/Codes/Exercises.md

 >
 >2.
 We aren't populating this table just yet, so view the output to ensure the columns are correct using the describe command.

+># Exercise 2: Modify, Drop, and Update Tables
+>In this exercise, you are going to be modifying the four tables you created in the previous exercise: the Customers table, the Orders table, the Employees table, and the Vendors table. [...]

+1: Modify the Orders Table

+1. We need to change our custCode in the Orders table to be a number instead of variable length character.